soberwp/unravel/README.md

 # Models

-WordPress plugin to seperate concerns for [Models](https://github.com/soberwp/models) and [Advanced Custom Fields](https://www.advancedcustomfields.com/) from your theme.
+WordPress plugin to separate concerns for [Models](https://github.com/soberwp/models) and [Advanced Custom Fields](https://www.advancedcustomfields.com/) from your theme.

 ## Installation